cspayne/fall2024dfw/index.md

 feature_image: "https://picsum.photos/1300/400?image=161"
 ---

-In Fall quarter 2024, as an MLIS student at the University of Washington, I did directed fieldwork supervised by the head of monographic cataloging at the University of Washington libraries.
-This website serves as a repository for this experience, including my learning outcomes, artifacts, and a weekly blog that I kept during this time.
+In Fall 2024, as an MLIS student at the University of Washington, I will complete a quarter of Directed Fieldwork supervised by the Head of Monographic Cataloging at the University of Washington libraries.
+This website serves as a repository for this experience, including my learning outcomes, artifacts, and a weekly blog that I will keep during this time.